-In this article, we cover all things related to your body temperature.
-If you’re curious about how Oura measures body temperature, why fluctuations are worth keeping track of, or how to interpret changes using the Daily and Trend views in your Oura App, you’ve come to the right place.
+Learn more about how Oura measures body temperature, why fluctuations are worth keeping track of, and how to interpret changes using the Daily and Trend views in your Oura App.

 How Oura Measures Body Temperature